Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Similarly, if the sender does not receive an ACK, it does not stop transmitting.

 There are two conditions for sending an acknowledgment.
-A full ACK is based on a timer of 10 milliseconds (the ACK period).
-For high bit rate transmissions, a "light ACK" can be sent, which is an ACK for a sequence of packets.
+A full ACK is based on a timer of 10 milliseconds (the ACK period or synchronization time interval SYN).
+For high bitrate transmissions, a "light ACK" can be sent, which is an ACK for a sequence of packets.
 In a 10 milliseconds interval, there are often so many packets being sent and received that the ACK position on the sender does not advance quickly enough.
 To mitigate this, after 64 packets (even if the ACK period has not fully elapsed) the receiver sends a light ACK.